-Clergy need to be fully supportive and involved. but they do not need to and cannot lead it all).
+Clergy should be as fully involved as possible - without their support this cannot be achieved (but they do not need, and cannot lead it all).

 Involve young people, children and their families as much as possible - they will have a good idea what will help engage them and their peers.
-And if youwould like some ideas on how to listen to your children and young people contact your CYP team and look at Learn to Listen for more information.